 At the urging of choir and band directors of high schools and colleges, Chris began to focus his efforts on writing and arranging music for this genre.
 His extensive knowledge of the jazz idiom and current rock styles, combined with his classical training, enables Chris to create a fresh approach to harmony and rhythm.
 His arrangements are fun, challenging and a favorite of both the performers and audiences.
 His vocal jazz music has been compared to the sounds of Singers Unlimited, the harmonies of George Shearing and the hard 'in the pocket' swing of Count Basie.
 As for the more 'legit' side, one can definitely hear the influence of Stephen Sondheim, David Shire and Maurice Ravel in his writing.

-Currently, Chris resides in Sherman Oaks, California.
+Currently, Chris resides just outside of Portland, Oregon.
 He is the Music Director for Valley Beth Shalom Synagogue in Encino.
 He teaches jazz piano (to serious students only) and has an extensive list of singers that he coaches for material and style.